Catholic Chaplaincy to the Liverpool Universities

 St Philip Neri

-The chaplaincy is led by Fr Neil Ritchie, the chaplain, who is supported by Sr Rachel FCJ and Kasia Haliniak (chaplaincy administrator).
+The chaplaincy is led by Fr Neil Ritchie.
 The chaplaincy is normally open Monday-Thursday between 9 am - 1 pm with access from the side gate off Blackburne place (check the updates here).
-Either Fr Neil or Hana is normally around then if you ever need to pass by to talk or use the Chaplaincy Centre for study or relaxation.
+Either Fr Neil or another member of the chaplaincy team is normally around then if you ever need to pass by to talk or use the Chaplaincy Centre for study or relaxation.
 You may also like to use the garden in the warmer months!

 what do we offer?